|Type of tour:||Guided|

 Day 10: Koh Yao Noi - Krabi (16 miles/25 km)

 This morning we ride to the pier where we catch our boat for the 45 minute ride through karsts back to the mainland.
 Once on land we’ll ride off road through palm plantations, pineapple fields, forests and we’ll be towered over by stunning limestone cliffs as we cycle to Krabi.
-Meals: BLD
+Meals: breakfast, lunch, and dinner

 Day 11: Departure

 Morning free.
 In the afternoon we will arrange airport transfers for anyone who needs them.
 Anyone who would like to stay longer should contact us for hotel rates.
-Meals: B.
+Meals: breakfast.

 We recommend that you tuck away a few extra dollars, perhaps US$20 a day for incidentals.